quang-huynh/MLZ/README.md

 ```

 ## Version
-Currently, the package is in development in version 0.0.0.9000.
+Currently, the package is in development, version 0.0.0.9000.
 Testing, reporting issues, and pull requests are welcome.